 Compliance

-While the overall responsibility lies with the responsible person, Metering Providers are required to provide copies of test or commissioning details to any new Metering Provider or responsible person upon request.
+While the overall responsibility lies with the metering coordinator, Metering Providers are required to provide copies of test or commissioning details to any new Metering Provider or metering coordinator upon request.

 The Metering Provider must ensure that the metering installation is installed and maintained in accordance with the metrology procedure.